- Frequency of Wage Payments

 Notice of Wage Reduction

-An employer must give an employee 24-hours notice of any reduction in the employee’s wage rate.
+An employer must give an employee written notice of any reduction in the employee’s wage rate at least one (1) pay period prior to the change.
 North Carolina Stat.
 95-25.13

 Statement of Wages (Pay Stub)